 HISTORY OF THE BARRY COUNTY ROAD COMMISSION

-George Burgess was hired as the first engineer on July 25, 1916.
+George Burgess was hired as the first county engineer on July 25, 1916.
 His salary was $6.00 per day plus necessary expenses.
 Over the years the Road Commission has had only 13 engineers.
-Lawrence West, an engineer hired in 1939 was given a leave of absence during WWII in order for him to serve his country.
-Our previous Engineer was Jack L. Kineman.
-Mr. Kineman returned to Barry County after serving as Road Engineer in Sanilac County for the previous 6 years.
-Mr. Kineman was originally an engineer for Barry County during the years 1971-1979.
-One other engineer Roy Dehaven, also worked for Barry County on two separate occasions for a total of 15years.
-Our current Engineer is Brad Lamberg P.E., Managing Director.
-Mr. Lamberg is a graduate of Michigan State University; with a Bachelor and Masters in Civil Engineering in 1993 and 1995, respectively.
-Before coming to Barry County in 1996, Mr. Lamberg worked in Barium and Newaygo Counties.
+Lawrence West, an engineer hired in 1939 was given a leave of absence during WWII in order for him to serve in the Military.
+Through the years we have had a couple of engineers leave to other counties, only to return to Barry County.
+Engineer Jack L. Kineman first served as Barry County engineer from 1971 – 1979 left Barry County to serve as road engineer in Sanilac County, only to return to Barry County from 1986 – 1997.
+One other engineer Roy Dehaven, also worked for Barry County on two separate occasions from 1950 – 1961 & 1967 – 1971.

 County Clerks and their deputies acted as Secretary of the Board until November 1, 1941 at which the time the Road Commission hired Spencer C. Scobey as Secretary of the Road Commission.
 Mr. Scobey worked in other capacities for the Road Commission before hiring in as Secretary of the Board.
 Mr. Scobey served as Secretary until his retirement in January 1, 1973.
 From October 1973 until December of 1979 he served as Commissioner of Road Board.
-Betty M. Moore served as the Secretary from 1973 to 1987 when Gary Vandecar assumed the position on Betty’s retirement.
+Betty M. Moore served as the Secretary from 1973 to 1987 when Gary Vandecar assumed the position, himself retiring in 2013.

 The following excerpt from the original minute’s book dating back to 1916 described the procedure through which roads were adopted by the Road Commission: